-To extend the simply-typed λ -calculus with pairs, values, expressions, and evaluation contexts are extended as follows:
+To extend the simply-typed λ -calculus with pairs, we extend values, expressions, and evaluation contexts as follows:

 Notice that the components of the pair are evaluated from left-to-right.
 At this stage, it could be left unspecified as the language is pure.
-However, it should be fixed when later extend the language with side effects-even if the user should avoid side effects during evaluation of the components of a pair.
-This orientation from left-to-right is somewhat arbitrary-but more intuitive that the opposite order!
+However, it should be fixed when we later extend the language with side effects-even if the user should avoid side effects during evaluation of the components of a pair.
+This orientation from left-to-right is somewhat arbitrary-but more intuitive than the opposite order!

-One new reduction rule is introduced (we would have two rules if we inlinied i):
+We introduce one new reduction rule (in fact, two rules if we inlinied i):

-$$\operatorname{proj}{i}\left(V{1},\,V{2}\right)\longrightarrow V{i}$$
+$$\operatorname{proj}i(V_1, V_2) \longrightarrow V_i$$